 During the last Presidential election night in 2008, I made maps of the country for my son to color in as race results were called state by state: he colored in blue for Obama/Biden and red for McCain/Palin.
 This year, we plan to do the same, and I'm excited to have my daughter be old enough to participate and also start to learn the basics of our country's political process.

 I designed a new free printable election coloring map for this year, and am delighted to share it with you.
 You can download my free printable USA Election Coloring Map and share it with your kids too (or print it out for yourself & friends too!)

 I voted a couple of weeks ago when my vote-by-mail ballot arrived.
-I love the vote-by-mail process in Oregon.
-I think it actually encourages voters to make more thoughtful decisions and also makes it so much easier for people to vote instead of facing the prospect of standing in line for hours in rain or snow.
+Gotta love the vote-by-mail process in Oregon!
+It actually encourages voters to make more thoughtful decisions and also makes it so much easier for people to vote instead of facing the prospect of standing in line for hours in rain or snow.

 Do you discuss politics with your children?
 What are ways you involve your kids in the electoral process?
 Please share in the comments!

 Click here to download the free printable USA Election Coloring Map.